 If you’re looking for a way to sharpen your French language skills, but aren’t quite ready to watch an entire French film without subtitles, you should check out the French “shortcom”!
-These little series–whose episodes run from only one to seven minutes–are the perfect tool for immersing yourself in the French language for just a few minutes.
+These little series–whose episodes run from only one to seven minutes–are the perfect tool for immersing yourself in French for just a few minutes.
 You can find most of these series for free on Youtube, and can watch the episodes multiple times (since they’re so short!) to really hone your comprehension skills.
 Check out our list of the five tops French shortcoms below!

 By Sophia Millman